Packaging for eCommerce | Unboxing what you need to know

 Step 9: Finalise production and shipping

-Finally, after everything is said and done, you can send off your packaging design and requirements to manufacturers or suppliers.
-If need be, communicate timelines between your manufacturer and shipping agent.
+Finally, after everything is done, you can send off your packaging design and requirements to manufacturers or suppliers.
+Communicate timelines between your manufacturer and shipping agent.
 Then it’s all a waiting game until your product package units arrive after shipping.

 Sourcing proper packaging for your eCommerce business